February 19 – April 2nd

 Develop a permanent productive writing habit– even if you struggle with procrastination or lack of time.

-Open to Writers of All Levels.
+Open to Writers of All Levels and to Women, Men, and all Non-binary Individuals.

 Mary McBeth is a writer, editor, and Sexual Assault Awareness advocate.
 The founding editor of Memoir Magazine, and the creator of The #MeToo Essay Award, her work has appeared or is forthcoming in Argot Magazine, The Nervous Breakdown, *82 Review, Awakened Voices, and various others.
 To date, Mrs McBeth speaks 4 languages and has lived and worked in more than 220 cities, in 23 countries.
 She spent 12 years in Italy as a fashion model, the subject of her current memoir-in-process, entitled, Perfect.